Small Soldiers

-The film was theatrically released on July 10, 1998, by DreamWorks Pictures.
-It received mixed reviews from critics and grossed $72 million against a $40 million budget.
-Small Soldiers marks the last on-screen film role of Phil Hartman, who was murdered two months before the film's premiere; the film is dedicated to his memory.
-It was also Clint Walker's final film role, prior to his retirement from acting in 1998 and death in 2018.
+Released on July 10, 1998, in the United States by DreamWorks Pictures, with Universal Pictures releasing in other territories, the film received mixed reviews from critics and was a moderate commercial success, grossing $87.5 million on a $40 million budget.
+Small Soldiers marks the last on-screen film role of Phil Hartman, who died two months before the film's American premiere, and is dedicated to his memory.
+Additionally, it marked the final film role of Clint Walker before his retirement.